vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/16_puruShArthakAShThAdhikAraH.md

 TO HIS DEVOTEES :

 When a man gives rise to Īśvara's lila rasa by actions opposed to the sāstras, it will end in his ruin.
 If, in the state of bondage, he acts according to the Lord's will as revealed in the sāstras and, in the state of mokṣa, by direct peroeption of the Lord's will, he will not only promote the Lord's lilū rasa and bhoga but incidentally attain his own desired objects.
-When the Jiva acts on any occasion consciously, since his desired fruit, incidental though it be, has to come from the will of the lord, the latter has to be ascertained from the s'astras which disclose that the service rendered to His devotees is most delightful to him.
+When the Jīva acts on any occasion consciously, since his desired fruit, incidental though it be, has to come from the will of the lord, the latter has to be ascertained from the s'astras which disclose that the service rendered to His devotees is most delightful to him.

 3. Aḷavandār Stotram : 46